Are you planning to visit Iceland?

 RICK STEVES ICELAND

-Hike vast glaciers, marvel at steaming volcanic lakes, and explore the land of the midnight sun: with Rick Steves on your side, Iceland can be yours!
+I love Rick Steves and who better to have by your side as you hike vast glaciers, marvel at steaming volcanic lakes, and explore the land of the midnight sun!

 THE LITTLE BOOK OF TOURISTS IN ICELAND

 Iceland is in the middle of a tourist boom and it if we are visiting we need to do it responsibly or we will end up destroying what is so special about it.
 This is an essential companion for anyone visiting the country and if you only buy one book before you visit this is the one!

 THE LITTLE BOOK OF ICELANDIC